Trump signs measure blocking California's ban on new sales of gas-powered cars

 It comes as the Republican president is mired in a clash with California's Democratic governor, Gavin Newsom, over Trump's move to deploy troops to Los Angeles in response to immigration protests.
 It's the latest in an ongoing battle between the Trump administration and heavily Democratic California over issues including tariffs, the rights of LGBTQ+ youth and funding for electric vehicle chargers.

-California is expected to challenge Trump's latest move targeting its vehicle standards rules in court.

-“If it’s a day ending in Y, it’s another day of Trump’s war on California,” Newsom spokesperson Daniel Villaseñor said in an email.
-"We’re fighting back."
+The state is already involved in more than two-dozen lawsuits challenging Trump administration actions, and the state's Democratic Attorney General Rob Bonta announced the latest one at a news conference in California.
+Ten other states, all with Democratic attorneys general, joined the lawsuit filed Thursday.

+“The federal government’s actions are not only unlawful; they’re irrational and wildly partisan,” Bonta said.
+“They come at the direct expense of the health and the well-being of our people.”

-The three resolutions Trump will sign will block California’s rule phasing out gas-powered cars and end the sale of new ones by 2035.
+The three resolutions Trump signed will block California’s rule phasing out gas-powered cars and end the sale of new ones by 2035.
 They will also kill rules that phase out the sale of medium- and heavy-duty diesel vehicles and cut tailpipe emissions from trucks.

+In his remarks at the White House, Trump expressed doubts about the performance and reliability of electric vehicles, though he had some notably positive comments about the company owned by Elon Musk, despite their fractured relationship.

 Newsom, who is considered a likely 2028 Democratic presidential candidate, and California officials contend that what the federal government is doing is illegal and said the state plans to sue.